pixiedust/pixiedust/README.md

 PixieDust is an open source helper library that works as an add-on to Jupyter notebooks to improve the user experience of working with data.
 It also fills a gap for users who have no access to configuration files when a notebook is hosted on the cloud.

-###Use in Python or Scala
+### Use in Python or Scala

 PixieDust greatly simplifies working with Python display libraries like matplotlib, but works just as effectively in Scala notebooks too.
 You no longer have compromise your love of Scala to generate great charts.
-PixieDust lets you bring robust python visualization options to your Scala notebooks.
+PixieDust lets you bring robust Python visualization options to your Scala notebooks.
 Installer and instructions to use Scala with PixieDust are coming soon...

 ### Features

 PixieDust's current capabilities include:

-- **[packageManager](https://ibm-cds-labs.github.io/pixiedust/packagemanager.html)** lets you install spark packages inside a python notebook.
+- **[packageManager](https://ibm-cds-labs.github.io/pixiedust/packagemanager.html)** lets you install Spark packages inside a Python notebook.
 This is something that you can't do today on hosted Jupyter notebooks, which prevents developers from using a large number of spark package add-ons.

-- **Visualizations.** One single API called `display()` lets you visualize your spark object in different ways: table, charts, maps, etc....
+- **Visualizations.** One single API called `display()` lets you visualize your Spark object in different ways: table, charts, maps, etc....
 This module is designed to be extensible, providing an API that lets anyone easily [contribute a new visualization plugin](https://ibm-cds-labs.github.io/pixiedust/writeviz.html).

    This sample visualization plugin uses d3 to show the different flight routes for each airport: